 Did Jesus really rise from the dead?

 It’s a question asked and answered each Easter in news reports, television documentaries and personal conversations.
-This year, two apologists who train others to defend the faith have offered their thoughts on the best way to answer.
+Two apologists who train others to defend the faith have offered their thoughts on the best way to answer.

 Rob Phillips, Christian apologetics instructor, pointed to the “minimal facts argument,” which defends the resurrection using only evidence “considered virtually undeniable,” even by skeptics.
 Stephen Wellum, a theology professor at Southern Baptist Theological Seminary, said evidence for the resurrection always must be coupled with an explanation of the resurrection’s significance within the Christian worldview.